 Tracking & Retargeting – The Real Leverage

-It doesn’t matter how viral your post goes.
-It doesn’t matter how many people like your Stories or Reels.
-If you can’t track what happens after the click, you’re throwing darts in the dark.
+No matter how viral a post is, how much engagement a story or reel receives, if you’re unable to track what happens after a click, you’re throwing darts in the dark.

-- Which post brought the most qualified leads
+- Which post brought in the highest number of qualified leads

-- Which link performed best in terms of time-on-page or bounce rate
+- Which link did best regarding the length of time spent on the page or the bounce rate

 Final Thought: Focus Is the Superpower